Exploring non-Euclidean photonics: Pseudosphere microlaser: Conclusion

 This work was done with the C2N micro nanotechnologies platform.
 It was supported by the French RENATECH network, by the departement de l'Essonne, and by the French state funds managed by the ANR within the Investissements d'Avenir programme under reference ANR-19-CE09-0017 FRONTAL.
 S.B. acknowledges support for the Chair in Photonics from R\'egion Grand-Est, D\'epartement de la Moselle, European Regional Development Fund, CentraleSup\'elec, Fondation CentraleSup\'elec, and the Eurometropole de Metz.
 B.D. acknowledges financial support from the Institute for Basic Science in Korea through the project IBS-R024-D1.\\

-J.-F. Audibert is acknowledged for the fabrication of a centimeter-scale tractoid with a 3D printer, Y.-H. Melka and O. Ivashtenko for preliminary works on spherical squares, and A. Comtet for Sec. \ref{sec:analytique-comparaison}.
+J.-F. Audibert is acknowledged for the fabrication of centimeter-scale tractoids with a 3D printer, Y.-H. Melka and O. Ivashtenko for preliminary works on spherical squares, A. Comtet for Sec. \ref{sec:analytique-comparaison}, and S. Nonnenmacher for Fig. \ref{fig:compa-theory-FDTD}.